 - Slowly add the dry ingredients to the wet ingredients in the mixing bowl, and beat until just combined.

-- Fill each well of a muffin pan lined with paper liners about ¾ full with batter.
+- Fill each well of a muffin pan lined with paper liners about 3/4 full with batter.

-- Bake at 350F for 20-22 minutes or until a toothpick inserted into the center of a cupcake comes out clean.
+- Bake at 350 degrees F for 20-22 minutes or until a toothpick inserted into the center of a cupcake comes out clean.
 Allow to cool completely before frosting.

-- To make the frosting, place the cream cheese, butter, vanilla, and ground ginger in mixing bowl and beat until combined.
+- To make the frosting, place the cream cheese, butter, vanilla, and ground ginger in a mixing bowl and beat until combined.

 - Slowly add the confectioner’s sugar one cup at a time, beating until the frosting is light and fluffy.